MarkMichon1/BitGlitter-Python/README.md

 Like with `write()`, the only argument required is the input path (`file_path`), except in this case it only accepts files.
 Supported video formats are `.avi, .flv, .mov, .mp4, .wmv` and supported image formats are `.bmp, .jpg, .png`.
+Can accept a string with a single absolute file path (image or video), or a list of strings of absolute file paths.
+Lists can only

 `stop_at_metadata_load=False` This will break out of the function *if* metadata for the stream is read.
 This allows you to view the metadata and manifest (file/directory contents) of the stream itself, to verify the values for yourself.
 From